djaus2/Soft-ata/README.md

 ## Repository Status
 - Version 2.40
-  - Added specif Analog devices API as above
+  - Added specific Analog devices API as above
 - Version 2.30
   - Added 2 Displays and to Console test app
-    - Adafruit Neopixel8
+    - FreeNove(Adafruit) Neopixel8
       - Connect to D16 on Grove RPi Pico Shield S signal pin on Neopixel
         - i.e. to Yellow strand of Grove 4 wire cable)
         - And Vcc pin to Red strand, Gnd pin to Black strand